 At McArthur School, we work towards all students having the opportunity to grow and learn without the interference of inappropriate behavior by others.
 We aim to develop self-discipline and self-confidence through helping students see how their actions may harm others and by helping them figure out how to “fix it”.

 Restorative Justice is a positive approach focused on repairing harm when conflict has occurred.
 Often, the process includes small group or whole class Circles.
 During these Restorative Justice Circles, the victim, the offender, their support groups and a mediator get together to encourage a sense of responsibility by requiring that students accept the consequences of their behavior and work towards “making it right”.
-We have had excellent success when using this approach and our staff hope to continue being trained in R.J. so that we can consistently spread the same message from Kindergarten to grade 6.
+We have had excellent success when using this approach and our staff hope to continue being trained in R.J. so that we can consistently spread the same message from Pre-Kindergarten to grade 6.

 Welcome to “The Zones of Regulation"

 This year McArthur School will once again be introducing an effective way for students to be aware of their emotions and feelings in an effort to help them identify them and teach them methods of dealing with them in a positive way to reduce negative behaviours and increasing the positive things students do to have more happy and productive days.
 There are four zones that the children can experience: the Red Zone, the Yellow Zone, the Green Zone and the Blue Zone.

 The Red Zone describes the more intense emotions which lead to anger, rage, terror and others which indicate a student is “out of control”.

 The Yellow Zone is used to describe such emotions as: stress, frustration, silliness, anxiety, the wiggles and other such behaviours but they are still showing some control over them.

 The Green Zone describes those times when a student is happy, content, focused and alert.
 Students who are in this zone show us that this is when optimal learning occurs.